VirgilG6/Application-Stage-Anses/README.md

 }
 echo $output;
 ```

-### Step 6
-1. Potential solutions
-2. Solution chosen
-3. How did you choose ?

 ### Step 7
 The last step was to make an administration area accessible only by administrators, for this we have created an administrator account that is directly inserted in the database.